TimMikeladze/arango-migrate/README.md

         return ['todo'] // all collections used in this migration must be defined here },
     async up (db, step) {
-        await step(async () => await db.collection('todo').save({
+        // Using the `step` function, add a new document to the collection as part of this migration's transaction. await step(async () => await db.collection('todo').save({
             _key: '1',
             name: 'Buy milk'